SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_36.png)

-* Alarm type: The type of the alarm that triggers the rule.
+* Alarm types: The types of the alarms that triggers the rule.
+For each newly created alarm one of these types the rule is triggered.

 * Operation: The operation that should be send.
 The operation is provided as JSON description.
 A few standard operations can be selected below the operations fields.
 To use a standard operation, select one, and press the arrow button to the right.
 This will insert the JSON of the selected operation.